 Lauren Graycar is a graphic designer and publisher.
 She has collaborated with a range of creative concerns in Los Angeles—where she lives and works—on projects across traditional and new media.
 A guiding interest in her work is how craft crosses physical and abstract boundaries.
 Working as a commissioned designer, she believes that a meaningful design process examines where our individual visual biographies intersect.

-She has lectured at Gerrit Rietveld Academie and UCLA Extension on her practice and position within a broader global design context.
+She has lectured at Gerrit Rietveld Academie, Lehigh University, and UCLA Extension on her practice and position within a broader global design context.
 Past exhibitions include Chapters: Book Arts in Southern California

 she has run the publishing imprint Kima

 .
 Select editions from Kima are archived in the Metropolitan Museum of Art Thomas J. Watson Library special collections.
 In 2020